-- Sales: Generate 200 $500 a month subscriptions within 12 months
+- Sales: Generate 200 $500 a month subscriptions within 12 months through direct outreach

-- Marketing: Get 20,000 unique visitors a month within 12 months
+- SEO: use content marketing to get 20,000 unique visitors a month within 12 months

 These goals will then be broken down again into sub-goals, which are applied to individual employees.
 The image below shows what this might look like.